HPCNow/hpcnow-labs/admin-training/slurm/08-advanced-scheduling-strategies.md

 ### Prevent cluster domination

 The fairsharing mechanism will regulate the priority of the jobs based on who has used more or fewer resources after each cycle.
-While short-term jobs are nicely handled by backfilling and fair sharing priority; small and long-term jobs can dominate the cluster and lock down the resources for other users for a very long period of time.
+While short-term jobs are nicely handled by backfilling and fair sharing priority; small and **long-term jobs can dominate the cluster** and lock down the resources for other users for a very long period of time.
 In order to mitigate this risk, you can implement job preemption as detailed above.

-In addition to that, HPCNow! suggests establishing upper limits for each user and/or group account in order to restrict the resources available at any given time for long-term jobs.
+In addition to that, HPCNow! suggests establishing **upper limits for each user and/or group account in order to restrict the resources available at any given time for long-term jobs**.
 In this scenario (partition based preemption), QoS must be associated with the partitions with Partition QOS (or AllowQos + custom plugin which is not covered in this hands-on).

 Partition QoS allows defining the limits that a traditional definition of a partition is not able to do.
 All the nodes can be assigned to a partition and then in the Partition's QOS limit the number of resources available for that partition (i.e. GrpCPUs or GrpNodes).